suchwerk/quarkus-hibernate-search-massindexer/README.md

 ## Result

-First a bunch of  FruitEntities will be created.
+First a bunch of 8000 FruitEntities will be created.
 Then the rest endpoint for reindexing it called.

 ```
+### End of test log
 .....
 Caused by: java.sql.SQLException: Connection is closed
         at io.agroal.pool.wrapper.ConnectionWrapper.lambda$static$0(ConnectionWrapper.java:51)